ampproject/amphtml/spec/amp-cors-requests.md

 **If the `Origin` header is set**:

-1. If the origin is not one of the following values, stop and return an error
+1. If the origin does not match one of the following values, stop and return an error
     response:
     - `*.ampproject.org`
     - `*.amp.cloudflare.com`
     - the publisher's origin (aka yours)

+    where `*` represents a wildcard match, and not an actual asterisk ( * ).

 2. If the value of the `__amp_source_origin` query parameter is not the publisher's origin, stop and return an error response.
 3. If the two checks above pass, process the request.